CommanderBuffin/introsde-2017-assignment-1/README.md

 }
 ```

-**Marshaller and Unmarshaller codes**
+**Marshaller and Unmarshaller code**

-The following code create the JAXBPerson.xml file using a marshaller based on classes generated through people.xsd schema and prints the result
+The following code creates the JAXBPerson.xml file using a marshaller based on classes generated through people.xsd schema and prints the result

 ```Java
 public void generateXMLDocument(File xmlDocument) throws DatatypeConfigurationException {